Real-Time Access through Integrated Clinical Systems

 • If the previous pharmacy was connected via S2S, the current pharmacy can dispense against the inferred PIN prescription.
 Note: Prescription still needs to be transferred as part of the existing manual prescription transfer process.
 PIN does not prevent any pharmacy from dispensing against any active prescriptions.
 PIN will capture the fact that multiple pharmacies have dispensed against a prescription but does not enforce transfer rules.

-Correcting the Integrated EHR Medication Profile
+Correcting the RTI Medication Profile

 What if my local system has the same patient Unique Lifetime Identifier (ULI) on more than one file or multiple ULIs for one patient?

-• If a patient has two files on the local system with the same Unique Lifetime Identifier (ULI), there is a very high risk of incorrect data being sent to the Electronic Health Record (EHR).
-Prior to going live with real-time integration contact the system vendor and your Transition Coordinator (TC) to determine the best approach to get the right data under the right ULI.
+If a patient has two files with the same ULI in the local system, there is a high risk of sending incorrect data to Netcare.
+Before going live with RTI, contact the system vendor to ensure data is correctly linked to the right ULI.

 What if a prescription has an error?